-Local property and venture capital group Pemberstone, based at Whittington Hall, commissioned One Creative Environments Ltd. (One) to provide design and project management services to carry out an internal refurbishment and interior design style for their reception area, boardroom and offices.
+Local property and venture capital group Pemberstone, based at Whittington Hall, commissioned ONE Creative environments (ONE) to provide design and project management services to carry out an internal refurbishment and interior design style for their reception area, boardroom and offices.

 Built in 1902, this Neo-Georgian house at the centre of the Whittington Hall complex maintains all of its original period features, such as the structure of the entablature, ornate picture rails, friezes and architraves.
 The interior design scheme needed to enhance the building’s style while conveying a sense of professionalism and maintaining a comfortable and welcoming feel for clients.